 Ph.D.
 Northeastern University 2004

 Dr. Perdigao has taught at Boston College, Northeastern University, and Merrimack College.
 She teaches courses in American and British literature, children’s and adolescent literature, cultural studies, film, and television.
-She received the Award for Excellence in Research in 2014, the Kerry Bruce Clark Award for Excellence in Teaching in 2008 and the Phi Eta Sigma National Honor Society Excellence in Teaching Award in 2005.
+She received the Award for Excellence in Research in 2014, the Kerry Bruce Clark Award for Excellence in Teaching in 2008, and the Phi Eta Sigma National Honor Society Excellence in Teaching Award in 2005.

 A poetics of recovery in contemporary poetry.